Authorship of the Pauline epistles: Undisputed epistles

 These seven letters are quoted or mentioned by the earliest of sources, and are included in every ancient canon, including that of Marcion (c.
 140).
 There is no record of scholarly doubt concerning authorship until the 19th century when, around 1840, German scholar Ferdinand Christian Baur accepted only four of the letters bearing Paul's name as genuine, which he called the Hauptebriefe (Romans, 1 and 2 Corinthians, and Galatians).
 Hilgenfeld (1875) and H. J. Holtzmann (1885) expanded Baur's four into seven, by adding Philemon, 1 Thessalonians, and Philippians.

 Nowadays, few scholars argue against this list of seven epistles, which all share common themes, emphasis, vocabulary and style.
 They also exhibit a uniformity of doctrine concerning the Mosaic Law, Christ, and faith.
-However, some scholars continue to challenge the authenticity of letters within this group, particularly questioning aspects of authorship, dating, or theological development.

 Disputed epistles

 The six disputed epistles below are believed by some scholars to have come from followers writing in his name, using material from Paul's surviving letters and letters written by him that no longer survive.